spielmanlab/spielmanlab.github.io/content/project/datascience/index.md

 +++

-This website contains all materials used in BIOL 01301 Fall 2020 at Rowan University with Dr. Spielman.
+This website contains all materials used in BIOL 01301 Fall 2020 at Rowan University with Dr. Spielman (`spielman <at> rowan <dot> edu`).
 This course meets remotely Monday and Thursday 2-3:15 pm and Wednesday 3:30-6:15 pm. **Zoom links can be found in [Canvas](https://rowan.instructure.com/).
 All grading and assignment submissions (unless otherwise stated) will be hosted on [Canvas](https://rowan.instructure.com/), but course materials will be posted on this site and/or within the [rstudio.cloud](https://rstudio.cloud) BIOL01301 workspace.**

 <br>